lde2015/OCR_comparator/README.md

-# OCR_comparator
+# Streamlit_OCR_comparator
-A Streamlit app for OCR tasks
+_A Streamlit app for OCR tasks_

+OCR, or Optical Character Recognition, is a computer vision task, which includes the detection of text areas, and the recognition of characters.

+This app allows you to compare, from a given image, the results of different solutions:
+EasyOcr, PaddleOCR, MMOCR, Tesseract